-In 2016, the Malaysia economy experienced challenges on several fronts.
-There was uncertainty in the operating business environment due to the weakening Malaysia Ringgit, a gloomy global economy compounded by the impact of Brexit, the plunging price of crude oil, geopolitical turmoil in various jurisdictions globally, and the normalisation of interest rates in the United States.
-Malaysia's economy expanded 4.2% in 2016 compared with 4.7% growth in 2015.
-The general insurance industry registered growth of just 1.1% in 2016 with Gross Written Premium increasing to RM17.67 billion from RM17.50 billion in 2015.
-Notwithstanding the challenging external environment, I am pleased to report QBE Malaysia delivered a strong financial performance in 2016.
+In 2017, the Malaysia economy experienced challenges on several fronts.
+Malaysia's economy expanded 5.9% in 2017 compared to 4.2% growth in 2016.
+However, the general insurance industry registered a contraction of 0.1% in 2017 with gross written premium of RM17.65 billion.
+Notwithstanding the challenging external general insurance environment, I am pleased to report QBE Malaysia delivered a strong financial performance in 2017.

-2016 Performance
+2017 Performance

-Against the backdrop of overall diminishing market growth and intense competition in the Malaysia insurance sector, QBE Malaysia demonstrated its resilience with a performance that was significantly stronger than the market average.
-QBE Malaysia's gross written premium (GWP) grew by 5.4% to RM358.9 million, while net earned premium increased by 9.2% to RM243.1 million.
-Discounting the element out of our control that influence GWP - such as cancellation of major project that impacted our premium, the underlying organic growth in 2016 was 12.1%.
+Against the backdrop of market contraction and intense competition in the Malaysia insurance sector, QBE Malaysia demonstrated its resilience with a performance that was stronger than the market average.
+QBE Malaysia's GWP grew by 1.4% to RM364.1 million, while net earned premium increased by 20.6% to RM293.2 million.
+We outperformed the market in several lines of business which was quite an accomplishment.